-Income tax returns for untaxed income are due 7 July 2025.
-We’ve made some changes that might affect how you complete your income tax return for the 2024-25 tax year.
+Income tax returns for untaxed income are due 7 July 2026.
+Whether you need to do anything depends on the type of income you earned during the tax year.

-Complete an Individual income tax return - IR3 at the end of the tax year if you received more than $200 (before tax) in income and we have not been told about.
+Complete an Individual income tax return - IR3 at the end of the tax year if you received more than $200 (before tax) in income that we have not been told about.

 Generally, we know about taxed income you received during the year, like salary or wages.
 But we don’t always know about untaxed income.
 You'll need to declare any untaxed income, like from: